Anchors aweigh: Enjoy Stockholm from a boat

 Not far from here, on Djurgården, you'll come across one of the city's most beloved attractions, The Vasa Museum.
 The museum is wholly dedicated to one of Swedish history's most infamous fiascos; the expensive and impressive man-of-war Vasa that sank during her maiden voyage in 1628.
 See the impressive ship, salvaged in 1961, learn about its historical importance, and find out why it sank.

-Just a short walk from here, still on Djurgården, is one of Stockholm's newest museums; Vrak – Museum of Wrecks opening in June 2021.
+Just a short walk from here, still on Djurgården, is one of Stockholm's newest museums; Vrak – Museum of Wrecks.
 Vrak is all about marine archeology and the fact that the brackish waters of the Baltic Sea hide hundreds, if not thousands, of well-preserved wrecks under the waves.
 Learn about what makes the Baltic such a haven for marine archeology and hear the stories behind some of the unique finds.

 Finally, if you're interested in what's living in the waters of Stockholm and its archipelago, The Baltic Sea Science Center on Skansen is for you.
 It's both an aquarium and an exhibition about the challenges facing the efforts of preserving the wildlife of the Baltic Sea.